kiranwood/LHL-SQL-Project/starting_with_data.md

-Question 1: What year had the most sales?
+Question 1: What month gets the most average sales?

 SQL Queries: